clearmatics/orbital/README.md

 ## Usage

-When deployed a Möbius contract will emit a `RingMessage` that is an arbitrary hex encoded string.
+When deployed a Möbius contract will emit a `MixerMessage` that is an arbitrary hex encoded string.
 This message is signed to make withdrawals from the contract.

 Orbital can be used to generate all data needed to deposit and withdraw from a Möbius smart contract.
-Providing you have the `RingMessage` value data can be generated as follows.
+Providing you have the `MixerMessage` value data can be generated as follows.
 In this example the hex encoded string is given as `291a6780850827fcd8621...`.
 A ring size of 2 is generated.

     ./orbital inputs -n 2 -m 291a6780850827fcd8621d0e5471343831109bc14142ec101527b048bb3d1794